gi-no/blog_mean_stack/article2.md

 ```

-#### Add nav links to navbar
+#### Add Nav links to Navbar

-Until now, navbar has only one link "Home".
-Change it to three links like "All", "Mine", "Starred".
+Until now, Navbar has only one link "Home".
+Change it to three links like "All", "Mine", and "Starred".

 Add link items to $scope.menu array.
-Enable "Mine" or "Starred" link only for logged in users.
-To switch link dynamically before or after login, set "link" field(for URL) and "show" field functions.
+Enable "Mine" or "Starred" links only for logged-in users.
+To switch links dynamically before or after login, set the "link" field(for URL) and the "show" field as functions.

 client/components/navbar/navbar.controller.js: